jacobnordstrom9/tripleJ/README.md

 <strong> Jacob Nordstrom: https://github.com/jacobnordstrom9 </strong>

-Primary team role: xxx xxx xxx xxx
+Primary team role: Searchbar javascript, README

 <!-- ABOUT THE PROJECT -->
 ## About The Project